Impactite: Shocked rock

 Shocked rocks have been transformed by shock metamorphism caused by the impact.
 They include shatter cones and high-pressure minerals, for example coesite and stishovite.

 Impact melts

-When a meteor strikes a planet's surface, the energy released from the impact can melt rock and soil into a liquid.
-The liquid then cools and becomes an impact melt.
-If the liquid cools and hardens quickly into a solid, impact glass forms before the atoms have time to arrange into a crystal lattice.
+When a meteor strikes a planet's surface, the energy released from the impact can melt rock and regolith into a liquid.
+When the liquid cools it forms a solid known as an impact melt.
+If the liquid solidifies quickly before the atoms arrange into a crystal lattice, it forms an impact glass.
 Impact glass can be dark brown, almost black, and partly transparent.
 Sometimes, the cooled liquid does form a crystal structure.
 In that case, it would still be considered an impact melt, but not an impact glass.

+Tektites

+Tektites are a rare kind of impact glass.

 Impact breccias

 Breccia is "a rock consisting of angular fragments cemented together".
 An impact breccia is formed when a meteor shatters a rock and then cements it back together.
 Some breccias contain impact melts.